Efficient Kirszbraun Extension with Applications to Regression: The Arora-Hazan-Kale result

 where $\calP \in \mathbb{R}^n$ is a convex domain, and for $i\in [m]$, $f_i:\calP \rightarrow \mathbb{R}$ are concave functions.
 We wish to satisfy this system approximately, up to an additive error of $\eps$.
 We assume the existence of an \oracle, which, when given a probability distribution $\mathbf{p} = (p_1,p_2,\ldots,,p_m)$ solves the following feasibility problem:

-An \oracle\ would be called $(\ell,\rho)$-bounded if there is a fixed subset of constraints $I \subseteq [m]$ such that whenever it returns a feasible solution $\x$ to (\ref{eq:ahk-feas2}), all constraints $i\in I$ take values i the range $[-\ell,\rho]$ on the point $\x$, and all the rest take values in $[-\rho,\ell]$.
+An \oracle\ is said to be called $(\ell,\rho)$-bounded if there is a fixed subset of constraints $I \subseteq [m]$ such that whenever it returns a feasible solution $\x$ to (\ref{eq:ahk-feas2}), all constraints $i\in I$ take values i the range $[-\ell,\rho]$ on the point $\x$, and all the rest take values in $[-\rho,\ell]$.

 \begin{theorem}[Theorem 3.4 in \citet{Arora2012the}] Let $\eps>0$ be a given error parameter.
 Suppose there exists an $(\ell,\rho)$-bounded \oracle\ for the feasibility problem (\ref{eq:ahk-feas}).
 Assume the $\ell\geq \eps/2$.
 Then there is an algorithms which either solves the problem up to an additive error of $\eps$, or correctly concludes that the system s infeasible, making only $O(\ell\rho\log(m)/\eps^2)$ calls to the \oracle, with an additional processing time of $O(m)$ per call. \end{theorem}